SoftCreatR/wp-dead-letter/readme.txt

 == Frequently Asked Questions ==

 = What API is used? =
-This plugin doesn't use any external API.
+The Dead-Letter plugin for Wordpress doesn't use any external API.
 Every 24 hours, we publish an updated list of disposable email domains.
 This list is publicy accessible here: [https://www.dead-letter.email/blacklist_flat.json](https://www.dead-letter.email/blacklist_flat.json).
-The Dead-Letter plugin for Wordpress pulls this list every 24 hours and saves it locally.
+This plugin just pulls this list every 24 hours and saves it locally.

 We think, that this is the most reliable and privacy friendly solution.